 food industry

-Food Processing Vs Manufacturing - What you need to know
+Food Processing Vs Manufacturing, What you need to know

 There is one significant difference between foods processing and food manufacturing, which is what each industry does to a given food product.
 Foods processing takes a raw product and turns it into an ingredient, while food manufacturers purchase ingredients and use them within a product.